 It is the Group's policy to give appropriate consideration to applications from disabled persons, having regard to their particular aptitudes and abilities.
 For the purposes of training, career development and progression (including those who become disabled during the course of their employment) all are treated on equal terms with other employees.

 Ashmore operates a zero tolerance policy towards harassment and bullying and has a formal policy that documents the organisation's commitment to ensuring employees are treated with respect and dignity whilst at work.

-Health and safety

-&lt;sup>3 At 30 June 2016
+&lt;sup>4 At 30 June 2017